Compliance, regulations, rules, and guidelines - Protocols

 As described in the WTO/SPS notification, Japan has been exceptionally accepting the import of some plants such as grain and wood imported as cargo even without a Phytosanitary Certificate unless quarantine pests are detected at the import inspection.
 After a three-year transition period, from 5th August 2023, The MAFF will strictly require the attachment of a phytosanitary certificate for these plants, such as grain and wood etc., imported by cargo.

-Based on trade statistics published by the Ministry of Finance in June 2023, the following is a summary of fresh fruit imports during the month of June and the cumulative from January to June 2023.
+Based on trade statistics published by the Ministry of Finance in 2024/2025, the following is a summary of fresh fruit imports during December and the cumulative from January to December 2024.

 The 262th Food Safety Group (FSG) meeting—Conference for Promotion of Food Import Facilitation